 Submitting your manuscript online

-- Follow the Style Guide for Authors regarding the format of your manuscript and references.
+- Follow the Intructions to Authors regarding the format of your manuscript and references.

 - Prepare your manuscript, including tables, using a word processing program and save it as a .doc, .rtf or .ps file.
 All files in these formats will be converted to .pdf format upon submission.
 Please note: This journal does not accept Microsoft Word 2007 documents at this time.
 Please use Word's "Save As" option to save your document as an older (.doc) file type.
-Prepare your figures at publication quality resolution, using applications capable of generating high-resolution .tif files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork).
-The printing process requires your figures to be in this format if your paper is accepted and printed.
+Prepare your figures using applications capable of generating high-resolution files (1200 d.p.i. for line drawings and 300 d.p.i. for colour and half-tone artwork).
+The printing process requires your figures to be at this resolution if your paper is accepted and printed.
+For useful information on preparing your figures for publication, go to http://cpc.cadmus.com/da.

 - When naming your files, please use simple filenames and avoid special characters and spaces.
 If you are a Macintosh user, you must also type the three-letter extension at the end of the file name you choose (e.g. .doc, .rtf, .jpg, .gif, .tif, .ppt, .xls, .pdf, .eps, .mov).